chuckthenerd/GTD-obsidian/Tasks.md

 - [ ] Address recurring tasks
 - [ ] Documentation on what a task is
+- [ ] Add links to GTD podcasts
+- [ ] Add link to other productivity resources

 ## Task categories
 - overdue